 Nearly 100 Clostridium species have been identified, but only 25 to 30 commonly cause human or animal disease.

 Pathophysiology of Clostridial Infections

 The pathogenic species produce tissue-destructive and neural exotoxins that are responsible for disease manifestations.
-Clostridia may become pathogenic when tissue O 2 tension and pH are low.
+Clostridia may become pathogenic when tissue oxygen tension and pH are low.
 Such an anaerobic environment may develop in ischemic or devitalized tissue, as occurs in primary arterial insufficiency or after severe penetrating or crushing injuries.
 The deeper and more severe the wound, the more prone the patient is to clostridial infection, especially if there is even minimal contamination by foreign matter.

 Hospital-acquired clostridial infection is increasing, particularly in postoperative and immunocompromised patients.
 Severe clostridial sepsis may complicate intestinal perforation and obstruction.